Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Use Concepts Over SFINAE

-When targeting versions of the C++ standard that support `concept` types, they should always be used instead of Substitution Failure Is Not An Error (SFINAE) pattern.
+When targeting versions of the C++ Standard that support `concept` types, they should always be used instead of Substitution Failure Is Not An Error (SFINAE) pattern.
 The SFINAE pattern results in confusing compiler error messages, while `concept` types are much more clear.
 Also, code written using the SFINAE pattern can be hard to maintain because of its increased complexity (see [Avoid Macro Magic](##Avoid Macro Magic)).

 ## Use Concepts Over Requires